-Are there any traits to indicate a highly effective Arizona CEO?
+Are there any traits to indicate a highly effective CEO for your Phoenix- based company?

 Nothing is more important to Business Growth and success for a company than a CEO who understands where the business is today and where will it be tomorrow.
-Strong, sustainable companies have the ability to understand what the customer is going to need in the future, we have seen that in rare circumstances even before the customers knows he needs it.
+Strong, sustainable companies can understand what the customer is going to need in the future, we have seen that in rare circumstances even before the customer knows he needs it.

-An well rounded CEO will develop a management structure that overseas relationships between functions and positions, and delegates roles, responsibilities and authority to carry out defined tasks.
+A well-rounded CEO will develop a management structure that oversees relationships between functions and positions, and delegates roles, responsibilities, and authority to carry out defined tasks.
 Organizations are open systems in that they affect and must be adaptive to the changing environment.
-Multiple layers can slow a business down, demotivate and a kill innovation.
-Successful CEO’s will have to find quality vice presidents, those vice presidents have to find quality managers and those managers have to find good workers, all of this is the organizational skills required of CEO.
+Multiple layers can slow a business down, demotivate, and kill innovation.
+Successful CEOs will have to find quality vice presidents, those vice presidents have to find quality managers and those managers have to find good workers, all of these are the organizational skills required of a CEO.

-One a decision is made a CEO will execute the through clear task definition, delegation, and distraction free priority execution.
-CEO’s can undemocratic but this has to be balanced with the “self-evident” limitation of CEO’s we have witnessed in so many progressive companies.
+Once a decision is made a CEO will execute the through clear task definition, delegation, and distraction-free priority execution.
+CEOs can be undemocratic but this has to be balanced with the “self-evident” limitation of CEOs we have witnessed in so many progressive companies.

-Arguably the most important attribute of a CEO, beyond his or her own integrity, is a sensitivity regarding everyone else’s integrity.
+Arguably the most important attribute of a CEO, beyond his or her integrity, is a sensitivity regarding everyone else’s integrity.
 CEOs need to know when they’re dealing with people who cannot or will not deliver what is expected of them.
-Along the same lines, while a CEO needs to be demanding and expect high standards to be achieved, they cannot be hostile or non approachable which result in employees not delivering the truth or having a “real picture” discussion.
+Along the same lines, while a CEO needs to be demanding and expect high standards to be achieved, they cannot be hostile or nonapproachable which results in employees not delivering the truth or having a “real picture” discussion.

 Ability to build Value

-Short term profit maximization does not necessarily increase shareholder value.
-If a business sells sub-standard products to reduce cost and make a quick profit, it damages its reputation and therefore destroys competitive advantage in the future.
-The same holds true for businesses that neglect research or investment in motivated and well-trained employees.
-Shareholders, analysts and the media will usually find out about these issues and therefore reduce the price they are prepared to pay for shares of this business.
-Value is created by many of the elements already mentioned, such as people, integrity, uniqueness, vision and a CEO’s failure to culture these will definitely reduce success and decrease stakeholder value.
+Short-term profit maximization does not necessarily increase shareholder value.
+If a business sells sub-standard products to reduce costs and make a quick profit, it damages its reputation and therefore destroys competitive advantage in the future.
+The same holds for businesses that neglect research or investment in motivated and well-trained employees.
+Shareholders, analysts, and the media will usually find out about these issues and therefore reduce the price they are prepared to pay for shares of this business.
+Value is created by many of the elements already mentioned, such as people, integrity, uniqueness, and vision, and a CEO’s failure to culture these will reduce success and decrease stakeholder value.

 Managing for the future

-It is not easy to evaluate Arizona CEO’s and looking backwards at statistics does not show the business nuances that generated those results.
-As few things are more important in the long-term success of a company than a top CEO, it is very much worth an owners time to do due diligence on a CEO and the vision they can bring.
+It is not easy to evaluate Arizona CEOs and looking backward at statistics does not show the business nuances that generated those results.
+A few things are more important in the long-term success of a company than a top CEO, it is very much worth an owner’s time to do due diligence on a CEO and the vision they can bring.

 To Greater Success,